-Credit risk is the risk of loss that arises when an obligor fails to meet the terms of an obligation.
+Credit risk is the risk of loss that arises when an obligor fails to meet the terms of a contract and/or the underlying collateral is insufficient to satisfy the obligation.
 Credit risk includes exposure to consumer credit risk from customer loans as well as institutional credit risk, principally from our partners.
-Consumer credit risk is one of the most significant risks that we face.
+Consumer credit risk is one of the most significant risks.
 As a result, credit risk management is a critical component of our management and growth strategy.
-Our credit risk arising from credit products is generally highly diversified across over 130 million open accounts at December 31, 2017, without significant individual exposures.
+Our credit risk arising from credit products is generally highly diversified across over 135 million open accounts at March 31, 2020, without significant individual exposures.
 We manage credit risk primarily according to customer segments and product types.